 OMAFRA Rabies in Ontario website

-If you can’t remember when you dog or cats were vaccinated then call the office.
-We keep that information on our records.
+If you can’t remember when you dog or cats were vaccinated talk to one of our team members at Coventry Animal Hospital.